USS Theodore Roosevelt (CVN 71) conducts sea and anchor detail drills

 |Downloads:

-This work, USS Theodore Roosevelt (CVN 71) conducts sea and anchor detail drills [Image 5 of 5], by SN Winton Ban, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt (CVN 71) conducts sea and anchor detail drills, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT